 She has been a guest artist, master teacher, and adjudicator for several national and international dance festivals in Europe, Australia, and Canada and also holds a Bachelor’s Degree in Fine Arts from the University of Missouri-Kansas City.
 In 2006, she performed as the guest Principal Artist at the International Ballet Festival of Calabria (Italy) to rave reviews and in 2007; she portrayed the title roles in Carmen, Diana and Acteon, Karien, The Amazon (original creation), and Mozart: Epilogue of the Genius (original creation) at the legendary Symphony Space and City Center on Broadway in NYC.
 In 2008, she was selected to represent the Milwaukee Ballet at the Crossroads Ballet Festival in Kansas City, MO, where she danced one of her most popular roles, Black Swan Pas de Deux.
 Also in 2008, Jennifer toured throughout Australia’s east coast performing the leads in Paquita, The Sleeping Beauty, Alvin Ailey’s The River, as well as teaching several master classes and adjudicating the famous nationally acclaimed scholarship programs, Sydney Eistedfodd and the Marianne McIntyre Memorial International Scholarship Program.
 During her tenure with the Milwaukee Ballet she had several roles created for her in works such as Michael Pink’s Aubade, Sleeping Beauty, Cinderella, and Peter Pan, Nelly Van Bommel’s Gelem!
 Gelem!, Timothy O’Donnell’s The Games We Play, Mark Godden’s Wonder Wild, and Adam Houghland’s K413.
 In 2011, Jennifer joined the Montgomery Ballet as a Principal Artist where she again danced the coveted role of Odette/Odile in Swan Lake.
 That same year Jennifer was appointed Ballet Mistress of DManagement Dance Agency (an international artist agency representing the finest artists, teachers, and choreographers.) and co-directed the agency’s first international dance workshop, Performing in Chicago.
 She won glowing praise for her restaging of Giselle, Don Quixote, and her very own original work, Black Swan.
 In addition, Ms. Grapes has been featured in DANCEtrain magazine and photographed by former American Ballet Theatre star, Ted Kivitt, and acclaimed dance photographer, Dani Brown.
 She is also a member of the American Guild of Musical Artists (AGMA) and has also worked with Bloch and Bunheads of New York to create new product lines for dancers.
 She was also featured in the documentary film, The Waiting, by Tomosol Digital.
-In the summer of 2012, Ms. Grapes hosted her own summer dance workshop, Ballet JG, in Chicago as well as in New York at the Albany Berkshire Ballet.
+In the summer of 2012, Ms. Grapes hosted her own sold out summer dance workshop, Ballet JG, in Chicago as well as in New York at the Albany Berkshire Ballet.
 In the fall of 2012, Ms. Grapes was chosen by the Chicago National Association of Dance Masters (CNADM) to be on faculty for their Fall Workshop.

 Ms. Miller is a former Montgomery Ballet Soloist with experience teaching and dancing internationally since 2008.
 She began her early training at the age of 10 with the Ballet Repertory Theatre of New Mexico in Albuquerque, New Mexico.
 From there, she went on to study at the Public Academy for Performing Arts, where she attended high school, to focus on professional dance and injury prevention for dancers.
 Nicole's training includes many forms of dance such as classical ballet, jazz, modern, contemporary, hip hop, flamenco, and Ballet Folklorico.
 She has had the privilege of training with teachers specializing in the Vaganova technique, Bournonville technique, Cecchetti technique, and the styling of the great George Balanchine.
 Much of her professional training was received at The Joffrey Ballet with teachers such as Diane Orio, Eleanore D'Antuono, Willy Shives, and Trinette Singleton (who set an original piece with Ms. Miller performing the lead in 2007).